BYU Hosts First-Ever Silicon Slopes BYU Marriott MBA School Career Fair

 The career fair focused on roles in marketing, finance, human resources, product management, analytics, and business development.
 The morning session was reserved for BYU MBA students, and in the afternoon, the fair opened up to BYU Marriott undergraduate students.

 Silicon Slopes, warmly nicknamed after the Silicon Valley in California, comprises the Wasatch Front region—the center of Utah’s startup and tech community.
-Silicon Slopes the nonprofit, focuses on empowering Utah’s entrepreneurship field to learn, connect, and serve their community.
+Silicon Slopes, a nonprofit organization, focuses on empowering Utah’s entrepreneurship field to advocate, connect with, and serve their community.
 As Utah’s startup and tech field continues to grow, the demand for talent grows as well.
 BYU Marriott students are prepped and ready to take on the challenge.

 Companies that attended this year’s fair included Ancestry, Vivint Smart Home, Podium, Lucid, and Weave.
 For students hoping to stay in the area, the joint career fair gave them exposure to top local companies.
 “Silicon Slopes’ firms need high-quality talent.
 BYU MBA students want to work for exciting and growing companies,” says MBA director Grant McQueen.
 “The career fair was a big hit.
 Feedback from recruiters and students was overwhelmingly positive.”